kamilczerw/revolut-devops-test/README.md

 ```

 > [!TIP]
-> If you are building the docker image on the M1 Mac, you might need to use the
+> If you encounter any issues with building the docker image on the M* Mac, you can
-> `--platform linux/amd64` flag to build the image for the `amd64` architecture.
+> use the `--platform linux/amd64` flag to build the image for the `amd64` architecture.
-> Some of the dependencies used in the application do not support the `arm64`
-> architecture.
 >
 > ```bash
 > docker build --platform linux/amd64 -t revolut-devops-test .